TOM MURRAY, PH.D.

 Now, take a deep breath.
 You've arrived at the right place at the right time.
 With courage and conviction, you're about to embark on a journey that will lead to healing and greater relationship and sexual satisfaction.

 Clients tell me that I bring a zen quality to much of my work and that I have an uncanny sense of understanding people, their emotions and motives.
 I balance this with a straight-forward, no beating-around-the-bush style of working with clients and couples.
 People come to me because they want something different in their lives.
 I'm here to support making that difference happen.
 My life experiences and training has culminated into an approach influenced by Buddhist psychology, the Work of Byron Katie; Acceptance and Commitment Therapy, as well as Gottman Method Couples Therapy.
 The latter of which is an empirically informed approach to healing couple relationships.
 Ultimately, however, I seek to personalize an approach that fits with your idea of how change could happen in your life.

 I offer in-office and telehealth options.
-My office is located inside Cornerstone Psychological Services, Greensboro, NC.
-For clients at a distance, I use Clocktree, a HIPAA compliant telehealth video-based service.
+My offices are located inside Cornerstone Psychological Services, Greensboro, NC and inside Newton Psychotherapy and Consulting, PLLC, Winston-Salem, NC.
+For clients at a distance or those wishing for more discretion, I use Clocktree, a HIPAA compliant telehealth video-based service.
 I hold evening and weekend appointments, along with traditional hours.

 An important step in successful treatment is to choose a therapist who understands that sex and couples therapy are different than traditional individual psychotherapy.
 Both require a high level of unique training, skills and expertise, which is hard to find, especially in the Triad.
 Fortunately, you've found me!

 Credentials at a Glance

 Licensed Marriage and Family Therapist (FL & NC)

 Licensed Professional Counselor (NC)